 Scrap Lab Formula to Create a Stunning Scrappy Quilt

-Do you know how to create a custom bundle from your fabric stash to make a cozy scrappy quilt?
-Dream of a scrappy quilt draped across the couch, keeping everyone cozy during family movie night.
-A cozy quilt to curl up under on a rainy day while reading with a cup of coffee in hand.
-That dream is possible, with the right fabrics.
+Wondering how to craft a custom fabric bundle from your stash to create the perfect cozy scrappy quilt?
+Picture a scrappy quilt draped across the couch for family movie night, or wrapped around you on a rainy day with a book and coffee.
+That dream becomes reality with the right fabrics.

 Before I took a hiatus in quilting, custom curated bundles were not something I was aware of.
 Pre-cut fabrics bundled by fabric designers were readily available.
-Bundles of fabric from a designer line assembled by the manufacturer provided instant coordination.
-The colors and prints coordinated, sometimes too perfectly, and followed the theme of the bundle.
-It was also an affordable way to get every fabric in a design line.
+Bundles of fabric from one designer line assembled by the manufacturer provided instant coordination.
+The colors and prints coordinated, sometimes too perfectly.
+It was an affordable way to get every fabric in a design line.

 DREAM BIG, THEN SEW BIG WITH A CLEAR PLAN